 Eckhart Tolle, A New Earth

 There is a story in the Veda of a prince out hunting in the woods.
 He spots a beautiful stag and follows him, deeper and deeper into the ancient forest.
-So intent is he upon the hunt that he loses track of the time and, when finally he realizes the day is ending, he is lost, so far from the familiar that, even if he had time to return to his horse before dark, he has no sense of which direction to go in; and as night falls, he stops in his tracks, frightened of this dark so deep that he is unable to discern anything, let alone a track to follow.
+So intent is he upon the hunt that he loses track of the time and, when finally he realizes the day is ending, he is lost, so far from the familiar that, even if he had time to return to his horse before dark, he has no sense of the direction in which to go; and as night falls, he stops in his tracks, frightened of this dark so deep that he is unable to discern even faintly a track to follow.

-The prince stands there, torn between fear and need – so many people back in his kingdom who depend upon him, who need his leadership, so much that his father had asked of him still undone.
+The prince stands there, torn between this fear and his need–so many people back in his kingdom who depend upon him, who need his leadership, so much that his father had asked of him still undone.
 But he finds he cannot move, and he remains there, petrified in the dark for one hour, then two, the sounds of the forest growing louder around him, the animals inching closer, becoming more and more bold as the dark of the night thickens.

 Finally he moves because he absolutely must.
 And as soon as he raises his foot and sets it forward, a path appears before him, shining as if in brightest moonlight.
-He is so shocked that he stops again.
-And when he stops, the path disappears, and in the sudden, ringing darkness, once again the predators begin to move in toward him.
-Then driven forward again by fear and responsibility, he takes another step, and the path once again shines forth in the forest as he takes another step, and another.
-Each time he falters, unsure of where the next turn of the path may take him, the path begins to fade away until he forces himself to take the next step into the unknown; and so one step at a time he is led out of the forest, back to his horse and from there, back to his castle and kingdom and the love of his people and the meaningful life awaiting him there.
+So shocked is the prince that he stops again.
+And when he stops, the path disappears, and in the sudden, ringing darkness, once again, the predators begin to move in toward him.
+And driven by fear and responsibility, he takes another step, and the path once again shines forth in the forest, he takes another step, and another.
+Each time he falters, unsure of where the next turn of the path may take him, the path begins to fade away and he forces himself to take the next step, into the unknown beyond the next curve, and in this way, of course, he is led out of the forest darkness, back to his horse and from there, now free of the oppression of the woods, back to his castle and his kingdom and the love of his people and the meaningful life awaiting him there.

 What does life want from me?
 To ask the question is already to possess half the answer.